Remigius2011/rancher-workshop/02-stateless-workloads.md

 to see the webapp, just click on this link.

-***note:*** as we have mapped a host port (even though a random one), we must use a non-default upgrade policy, namely `Rolling: stop old pods, then start new`. as we don't plan to upgrade the first workloads anyway, we can safely ignore this for now. in most cases it is not recommended to use mapped host ports anyway.
+***note:*** as we have mapped a host port (even though a random one), we must use a non-default upgrade policy, namely `Rolling: stop old pods, then start new`. as we don't plan to upgrade the first workloads, we can safely ignore this for now. in most cases it is not recommended to use port mappings on workloads anyway - we will soon see how to handle this in a much better way.

 run nginx
 ---------